yashwanth-alapati/Anamoly-detection/README.md

 Technology use:
 * PySpark - This is Big Data

-I have used Big Data frameworks to predict which hard drives will fail on a given data.
+I have used Big Data frameworks to predict which hard drives will fail on a given date.
 This is a cool side project I have been working on and I think this has great applications in industry.
 Feel free to check out the jupyter notebook for code on how to work with spark for the given task.